Common Name: Snakebark maple

 Habit: Shrubby understory maple, growing as a large shrub or small tree to 15-25′ tall with a rounded but uneven crown that is sometimes flat-topped.

 Leaves: Obovate, double-serrulate, three-lobed leaves (to 7″ long) emerge with pink hues in spring, mature to dark green by summer and turn bright yellow in fall.
 Leaf purportedly resembles a goose foot, hence the common name of goosefoot maple.

 Leaf Arrangement: Opposite.

-Limitations: No serious pests or diseases.
-Potentially susceptible to verticillium wilt, leaf spots, tar spot, canker and root rots.
-Insects include aphids, scale, borers, caterpillars, and mites.
+Limitations: Leaves may scorch in full sun locations.
+Potential diseases include, verticillium wilt, leaf spots, tar spot, canker and root rots.
+Susceptible to aphids, scale, borers, caterpillars, and mites.